 We have launched a pilot to look at whether we can provide higher specialty trainees in emergency medicine with greater flexibility in their working lives, by extending opportunities to train Less Than Full Time (LTFT).

 Piloting improvements to surgical training

 We are working with the Royal College of Surgeons to pilot a new competence-based, run-through training programme in general surgery.
 The Improving Surgical Training pilot will trial improvements in the quality of training, a better training-service balance for trainees, professionalise the role of the trainer, and look at developing other members of the team from other professional backgrounds to work alongside trainees to improve patient care.
-Further details on the project are available on the College’s website.

 We are also: